Choosing an early learning service

 - is the place clean and well looked after?

-ERO’s reports provide information for parents and communities about strengths and next steps for development for each ECE service or kōhanga reo.
+ERO’s reports provide information for parents and communities about strengths and next steps for development for each early learning service or kōhanga reo.
 The reports cover things like the learning environment, processes and procedures, how educators relate to students, the commitment to bicultural practices and how they support Māori learners, how they review and monitor themselves, and their vision and philosophy.

-ECE services and kōhanga reo are reviewed on average once every 3 years.
+Early learning services and kōhanga reo are reviewed on average once every 3 years.

 Last reviewed: Has this been useful?
 Tell us what you think.